Get Salty In Oahu

 .
 Hit a local ABC Store for a souvenir you can share and take home!
 Hawaiian sea salt to take home.
 Black lava, red clay and other colourful salts are perfect gifts.
 A great gift for holidays!

 .
 Pick a Poke.
-One of the best things to eat in Hawaii, raw fish salad found everywhere from top restaurants to service stations and liquor stores.
+One of the best eats in Hawaii, raw fish salad found everywhere from top restaurants to service stations and liquor stores.
 TIP: a favourite Honolulu poke spot: Ono Seafood and Fresh Catch, fresh is best!
 So you think of Ahi (yellowfin tuna) when they think poke?
 Try salmon, shrimp, scallop and other seafood varieties!

 HAWAII SECRETS: 6 SPOTS YOU’VE BEEN MISSING